August 26, 2021

 Since my surgeries, my list of symptoms decreased significantly, purely because I no longer menstruate or ovulate.
 But I still experience a lot of pain and it does impact my life a lot.

 Chronic pain is notoriously hard to diagnose and many chronically ill people struggle for years to get a diagnosis.
-On average, for people with rare and chronic conditions, it takes 7.6 years and 8 doctors before correctly receiving a diagnosis.
-Some, however, still never get a diagnosis.

 A 2017 study in the World Journal of Gastroenterology found that although the expected diagnosis time for inflammatory bowel disease (IBD) was 2 to 6 months, many experienced a delay in diagnosis of up to 21 months.
 This long diagnostic delay was significantly associated with a higher risk of IBD-related intestinal surgery.